Alicepinch/bakemyday/TESTING.md

 - Add to bag CTA works as expected and adds the item and its quantity into the shopping bag and returns a success message with a preview of the bag.
 - Edit Product and Delete Product CTA's display for admin user's only and work as expected.
 - Delete modal is displayed when trying to delete product as a precaution layer
-- Edit Product CTA directs user to a edit product page
+- Edit Product CTA directs the user to an edit product page

 #### Edit Product - PASS

 - Page works as expected and renders a prefilled form with product details in
 - Admin can successfully update all aspects of the product from the form
-- Update Product CTA successfully updates product data in database and redirects back to the product page where changes are reflected
+- Update Product CTA successfully updates product data in the database and redirects back to the product page where changes are reflected
-- Cancel CTA succesfully redirects back to products page
+- Cancel CTA successfully redirects back to the products page
-- Field validators are working, user can't submit form if all required fields are not filled.
+- Field validators are working, the user can't submit the form if all required fields are not filled.

 #### Add Product - PASS